 When a crash occurs, there is much more than the damage to the vehicle and a potential increase in future insurance premiums to consider.
 In the event of an injury to an employee, time off work can be particularly costly, especially for SMEs.

 Significant resources will also need to be invested in sourcing vehicle replacements and managing paperwork, and this is all before considering factors like the fuel savings delivered through more cautious driving.

 Combining technology with organisational change

-It is important to remember that fleet technology is not the answer to everything.
-As Louise points out: “It’s not as simple as putting telematics in and thinking that will improve driver performance – it needs to be part of the wider risk management structure.”
+It is important to remember that fleet technology is not the answer to everything as it’s not as simple as putting telematics in and immediately expecting a rise in driver performance, it needs to be part of the wider risk management structure.
 For example:

 • Are operational processes contributing to unsafe driving?